Modular forms of CM type mod $\ell$: Examples

-We remark that all imaginary quadratic fields $K$ have class number $h(K)=1$, except for the quadratic fields $\Q(\sqrt{-51})$ and $\Q(\sqrt{-13})$ that have class number $h(K)=2$.
-Also, the class number of $\Q(\sqrt{-D})$ is $2$.
-According to a conjecture due to Coleman, it is expected that the set of pairs $(D,m)$ arising from all modular QM-abelian surfaces is finite (see \cite{BFGR}).
-It might be that the class number of $\Q\sqrt{-D})$ is always $2$ and also $h(K) \leq 2$.
-All exceptional primes $\ell$ not dividing $m$ satisfy $\ell\mid D$.
+We remark that all the imaginary quadratic fields $K$ appearing in the table have class number $h(K)=1$, except for $\Q(\sqrt{-51})$ and $\Q(\sqrt{-13})$, which have class number $h(K)=2$.
+Moreover, the class number of $\Q(\sqrt{-D})$ is equal to $2$ in all cases listed.
+According to a conjecture of Coleman, the set of pairs $(D,m)$ arising from modular QM-abelian surfaces is expected to be finite; see \cite{BFGR}.
+It may in fact be the case that $h(\Q(\sqrt{-D})) = 2$ always holds, and more generally that $h(K)\leq 2$ in all cases.
+All exceptional primes $\ell$ not dividing $m$ satisfy $\ell \mid D$.